oneeve8/kobble-data/content/markdown.md

 > An eye for an eye only ends up making the whole world blind.
 This is how the second line would look, it indents with the first line.

-> if you keep writing, then the text automatically wraps for you if it is long enough it will wrap
+> If you keep writing, then the text automatically wraps for you if it is long enough it will wrap, so just keep writing to see what it will look like.
+You don’t have to use the return key.

 Inline link =[visit link] www.link.com